rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#14-July-2020.md

 [wasmer]: https://github.com/wasmerio/wasmer/
 [NEAR]: https://github.com/nearprotocol/nearcore

-In RiB news, We published a late [one-year anniversary blog post][anniv].
+In RiB news, we published a late [one-year anniversary blog post][anniv].
 It has some reflection on the changes to, and growth of, RiB over the last year.

 [anniv]: https://rustinblockchain.org/blogposts/2020-07-30-rib-is-one-year-old/